openconfig/featureprofiles/feature/experimental/p4rt/tests/p4rt_election/README.md

             *   MasterArbitrationUpdate from client with `election_id=5` and make it primary using `election_id=10` and verify correct read & writes for clients with `election_id=9` & `election_id=10`.
-*   Enable P4RT on an additional FAP and verify that the same set of scenarios work independently of the first FAP
+*   TODO: Enable P4RT on an additional FAP and verify that the same set of scenarios work independently of the first FAP